piotrromanowski/react-github-activity/README.md

     return (
     <GitHubFeed
-      fullName={fullName} // Provide Full Name as displayed on GitHub userName={userName} // Provide User Name as displayed on Guthub avatarUrl={avatarUrl} // Provide the avatar url of your github profile events={events} // provide array of events using the users '/events' endpoint of github api />
+      fullName={fullName} // Provide Full Name as displayed on GitHub userName={userName} // Provide User Name as displayed on GitHub avatarUrl={avatarUrl} // Provide the avatar url of your github profile events={events} // provide array of events using the users '/events' endpoint of github api />